SciKit-Surgery/scikit-surgerytf/README.rst

 Each project herein should provide the following:

 * Code that passes pylint.
 * Unit testing, as appropriate.
+In all likelihood, testing will cover individual functions, not large training cycles.
 * Sufficient logging, including date, time, software (git) version, runtime folder, machine name.
 * A main class containing a network that can be run separately in train/test mode.
-* Saving of learned network weights.
-* Loading of pre-train weights and either continue training, or testing some input.
 * Visualisation with TensorBoard.
+* Saving of learned network weights at the end of training.
+* Loading of pre-train weights, initialising the network ready for inference.
 * The ability to be run repeatedly for hyper-parameter tuning via python scripting, not bash.
 * The ability to be callable from within a Jupyter Notebook, and thereby amenable to weekly writup's for supervisions.
-* One or more command line programs that are pip-installable, enabling a subsequent user to train and test your algorithm.
+* One or more command line programs that are pip-installable, enabling a subsequent user to train and test your algorithm with almost-zero faff.
-* Visualisation for debugging purposes should be done in Jupyter notebooks, not in the same class as your algorithm.
+* Visualisation for debugging purposes, such as printing example image thumbnails etc. should be done in Jupyter notebooks, not in the same class as your algorithm.

+Optional features could include:

+* Small test projects that train quickly to completion won't need checkpointing, but large ones will.

 Developing